MartinHlavna/flutter_html_renderer/README.md

 Simple HTML renderer for flutter.
 Converts HTML into Widgets.

-Warning: This is alfa version!
+Warning: This is alpha version!
 It is not recommended to use in production projects as API may still change!

 ## Why